-Where the vehicle is provided with three fully independent, correctly marked i-Size seating positions (Section 2.3.1) that can correctly install i-Size CRS including top-tether, 1 point shall be awarded.
+Where the vehicle is provided with three fully independent, correctly marked i-Size seating positions (Section 2.3.1) that can correctly accommodate i-Size CRS including top-tether (2.3.2), 1 point shall be awarded.
 It will not be acceptable for any anchorages and the top-tether to be shared between seating positions.